Aeroluna/LunaCoopMod/README.md

 Added parity with non-calldown variants.
 Those are proud mech units, let them be buffed by mech attack speed!

-- Fixed an issue where Raynor's bunkers used the Neosteel icon before upgrading Neosteel.
+- Merged Neosteel frame and Structure armor into Neosteel Armor.
+  - Upgrades the armor of structures by 2.
+Increases the cargo space of Bunkers by 2.
+Also provides extra cargo space for Command Centers.
+- Added Hi-Sec Auto Tracking upgrade.
+  - Adds +1 range to Shrike Turrets, Missile Turrets, and Point Defense Drones.

+Copied from Versus.
+Missile Turrets and Bunkers could certainly use the buff.

 - Fixed an issue where Raynor's Battlecruisers' turrets did not aim their turrets at their target.
+- Fixed an issue where Bunkers did not have Shrike Turrets in their icons.
+- Fixed an issue where Bunkers used the Neosteel icon before upgrading Neosteel.
+- Fixed an issue where the placement model for Bunkers did not change with the Neosteel upgrade.

 yeah.